Chapel and Choir

 The Chapel stands in First Court, at the heart of the college, as a place of worship, reflection and enquiry.
 It is also a focus for the college community, where all are welcome.
 The Chapel is open every day, for those seeking a time of quietness, or to pray.

 Christ's College has one of the finest mixed-voice choirs in Cambridge, and, during Term, the Choir enriches the worship of the Chapel by singing Evensong on Thursdays (6.45pm) and Sundays (6pm).
-Each Sunday Evensong, there is also a visiting guest preacher.
 Coming to Evensong is a wonderful way to hear the Choir, to explore the Christian faith, and to get to know a lively community of students, staff and Fellows.
-In addition, a weekly Holy Communion service takes place on Sunday mornings (9am), with a delicious breakfast served afterwards!
+In addition, a weekly service of Morning Prayer takes place on Sunday mornings (9:30am).

 There are plenty of other Chapel events as well, including special choral services and recitals, Chapel Dinners, and weekly meetings for those who would like to find out more about Christianity.
 The Chaplain, Bob Evans, has rooms in Second Court (A1) and is available to speak to any member of the College, in confidence, on any matter.
 He maintains a reasonable supply of hot drinks and quality biscuits.

 For more information on Chapel life, you can view the Chapel Termcard here; or email the Chaplain (email@example.com).
 You can also keep in touch with all the latest Chapel news through our pages on Facebook and Twitter.
 Various resources and recording are also available on our YouTube channel.

 During second lockdown, the Chapel will be going online.
 Morning Prayer on Sunday (9:30am) will be conducted via Zoom for members of College.
 Choral Evensong will be recorded and uploaded to our YouTube channel on Sunday evening.
 The order of service can be found here.